andrasq/arlib/Readme.md

 run the function count + 1 times, and print the run timings to the console.
 If function is a string it will be eval-d.
-The function under test is run once to compile it (and not include the cost of compilation in the timings), then count times back-to-back for the benchmark.
+The function under test is run twice to compile it (and not include the cost of compilation in the timings) and prime the node optimizer, then count times back-to-back for the benchmark.

         var timeit = require('arlib/timeit');